typicalmike002/nodejs-boilerplate/README.md

 # nodejs-boilerplate

 ## About
 A boilerplate for a developer environment pre-built for a nodejs project using expressjs for the backend and angularjs for the front end.
-This boilerplate also comes with a built in logger for requests as well as a Gruntfile with my favorite addons for developing nodejs projects.
+This boilerplate also comes with a built in logger for requests as well as a Gruntfile with my favorite addons for developing nodejs projects. :godmode:

 ## Dependencies